stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 I headed for Bayboro, a city some fifty miles away.
 Here my year of apprenticeship stood me in good stead.
 I had no trouble in establishing a favorable connection as an assistant with the Gresham Corporation, a concern that maintained the largest funeral parlors in the city.
-I even prevailed upon them to let me sleep upon the premises&mdash;for already the proximity of the dead was becoming an obsession.
+I even prevailed upon them to let me sleep upon the premises--for already the proximity of the dead was becoming an obsession.

   I applied myself to my task with unwonted zeal.
 No case was too gruesome for my impious sensibilities, and I soon became master at my chosen vocation.
-Every fresh corpse brought into the establishment meant a fulfilled promise of ungodly gladness, of irreverent gratification; a return of that rapturous tumult of the arteries which transformed my grisly task into one of beloved devotion&mdash;yet every carnal satiation exacted its toll.
+Every fresh corpse brought into the establishment meant a fulfilled promise of ungodly gladness, of irreverent gratification; a return of that rapturous tumult of the arteries which transformed my grisly task into one of beloved devotion--yet every carnal satiation exacted its toll.
 I came to dread the days that brought no dead for me to gloat over, and prayed to all the obscene gods of the nethermost abysses to bring swift, sure death upon the residents of the city.